Microchip-MPLAB-Harmony/wireless_apps_pic32mzw1_wfi32e01/apps/wifi_ota_app_upgrade/readme.md

     -   If user configures this field as "true", OTA serice will delete image version mentioned in "Version" field.

-    -   If user configures this field as "false", OTA service will follow image downwload logic. **Sample JSON**
+    -   If user configures this field as "false", OTA service will follow image downwload logic.<br />**Sample JSON**

 ```json